NicolasHug/nicolashug.github.io/_posts/2017-06-16-matrix_facto_3.md

 $$\min_{p_u, q_i}\sum_{r_{ui} \in R} (r_{ui} - p_u \cdot q_i)^2.$$

 The only difference is that this time, some ratings are missing, i.e. $R$ is incomplete.
+Note that we are not treating the missing entries as zeros: we are purely and simply ignoring them.
 Also, we will forget about the orthogonality constraints, because even if they are useful for interpretation purpose, constraining the vectors usually does not help us to obtain more accurate predictions.

 Thanks to his solution, Simon Funk ended up in the top 3 of the Netflix Prize for some time.
 His algorithm was heavily used, studied and improved by the